Are There Disadvantages to Incorporating?

 As you work on forming your business, you will find that you have many different options.
 There are a lot of choices when choosing a business structure or entity.

-Here is a list of the four basic types of business structures and some key information regarding how each type of structure operates:.
+Here is a list of the four basic types of business structures.
+Some key information is necessary to understand how each type of structure operates:.

 When you choose to list your business as a Sole Proprietorship, you are declaring that you will be the sole owner and operator of that business.